anonalyx/containerized-micrsovervices-AWS/README.md

 ## The project will be considered complete when:

-All microservices are deployed and functional Monitoring tools are effectively tracking performance metrics All code and documentation are uploaded to GitHub Project Portfolio Link
+- All microservices are deployed and functional
+- Monitoring tools are effectively tracking performance metrics
+- All code and documentation are uploaded to GitHub
-GitHub Repository

 ## This repository will contain: